AB-CE/abce/doc/installation.rst

 - windows currently is under development and not fully tested

-1. Install the python-anaconda distribution from https://continuum.io/downloads (You can also install python and numpy/scipy by hand)
+1. Install the *python2.7* anaconda distribution from https://continuum.io/downloads
+   (You can also install python and numpy/scipy by hand)

 2. download the zip file from: https://github.com/DavoudTaghawiNejad/abce